 Technical limitations

-The following limitations apply to Scaleway Private Networks:
+The following limitations apply to Scaleway VPC:

-• The MAC address of an Instance in a Private Network cannot be changed
+• The MAC address of an Instance in a Private Network cannot be changed.

-• Broadcast and multicast traffic, while supported, are heavily rate-limited
+• Broadcast and multicast traffic, while supported, are heavily rate-limited.

 Going further